BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Security evaluation

-We define instruction semantics safety similarly to how we defined execution mapping safety in \Cref{eqn:system-safety}: for all instruction words, executing the instruction semantics function with equivalent lists of input operand values yields equivalent output operand lists and memory operation lists\footnote{Memory operations are defined to be equivalent where they are between the same register and the same address in memory.}.
+We define instruction semantics safety similarly to how we defined execution mapping safety in \Cref{eqn:system-safety}: for all instruction words, executing the instruction semantics function with equivalent lists of input operand values raises a fault in both cases, or neither case raises a fault and both yield equivalent output operand lists and memory operation lists\footnote{Memory operations are defined to be equivalent where they are between the same register and the same address in memory.}.

 We then use this to prove the theorem \prooflink{InstructionDecoder.html\#main-safety-theorem}{\texttt{each\_\0load\0store\_\0exec\0ution\_\0unit\_\0with\_\0red\0acting\_\0equiv\0alent\_\0instr\0uc\0tion\_\0seman\0tics\_\0is\_\0safe}} that an execution mapping defined by any instruction decoder and safe instruction semantics is safe, no matter what cache policy is in use.